shaye3/csv_analysis_agent/README.md

 2. Enter your OpenAI API key
 3. Upload a CSV file
 4. View automatic dataset summary and analytics classification
-5. Create visualizations or chat with your data
+5. Chat with your data using natural language

 ### CLI Interface:
 ```